THE 10 ABSOLUTE BEST THINGS TO DO IN FREMANTLE

 You’ll find a variety of tours at the prison, including:

-• True crime tours exploring some of the prison’s more notorious inmates.
+• True crime tours – explore some of the prison’s more notorious inmates.

-• Behind bars tours where you get treated like an actual prisoner (minus the flogging and hanging).
+• Behind bars tours – experience life as an actual prisoner (minus the flogging and hanging).

 Fremantle Prison is a UNESCO site

-This is a truly fascinating site and a window into the city’s darker history, so make sure you include it in your Fremantle day trip itinerary.
+This is a fascinating window into the city’s darker history, so make sure you include it in your Fremantle day trip itinerary.

 Where: 1 The Terrace, Fremantle